YvesFindlay/calculator-app/README.md

 # Calculator App

 This project was one of my intial projects.
 It is a replication of the Iphone calculator.
-ES6 class based construct was used in the development of this application.
+A ES6 class based construct was used in the development of this application.

 ## Functionality